 The installer is available from the project home page.
 Just download the ASCOM Provisional Video SDK installer via the link below, then run the it.

-The next generation of the ASCOM Platform provides compatibility with Windows 7's enhanced security and 64-bit systems, greatly expanded support for .NET languages, some new device interfaces, and even more support for both drivers and astronomy applications.
+The current generation of the ASCOM Platform provides compatibility with Windows 7 and Windows 8 enhanced security and 64-bit systems, greatly expanded support for .NET languages, some new device interfaces, and even more support for both drivers and astronomy applications.
 It contains new simulators, updated Visual Studio driver templates, and much more.
-This huge project was completed in late June 2011, and is now the standard for general use.
+This huge project was first released in June 2011, and is now the standard for general use.
+Updates are provided as needed.

 Most of you don't need to know what's going on inside the Platform.
 All you need to know is that it is a set of components that are used by ASCOM drivers and programs that work with ASCOM drivers.
 If you are a developer, or just want to know the details about the things that changed in Platform 6, here's a detailed description of ASCOM Platform 6 (June 2011).